 - What do they appreciate the most?

+You should aim to figure out what a better job offer means to them.
 Remember, a better offer doesn’t necessarily mean a bigger salary.
 It can be flexible working time, education support, career growth opportunities, cool projects, etc.

 A better offer doesn’t necessarily mean a bigger salary.